-17.(1) The tax administrator may deliver a Request for Information containing the information set out in Schedule I, to a holder or a person who has disposed of property, and that person must provide to the tax administrator, within fourteen (14) days or a longer period as specified in the notice, information for any purpose related to the administration of this Law.

-(2) The tax administrator is not bound by the information provided under subsection (1).
+- 17.(1) The tax administrator may deliver a Request for Information containing the information set out in Schedule I, to a holder or a person who has disposed of an interest in reserve lands, and that person must provide to the tax administrator, within 14 days or a longer period as specified in the notice, information for any purpose related to the administration of this Law. - (2) The tax administrator is not bound by the information provided under subsection (1).